ZPump/zPump/PROBLEM_SCRATCH_PAD.md

 - ExecuteTransfer works with identical pattern, strongly suggesting instruction-specific bug
 - Next: Try renaming instruction as workaround, then report to Anchor GitHub

+16. ✅ **Renamed instruction from execute_shield to shield_execute** - Test if instruction name/discriminator causes access violation
+   - **Result:** ❌ Access violation persists at same address (0x200005880)
+   - **Date:** 2024-12-07
+   - **Approach:** Renamed function to `shield_execute`, updated SDK, regenerated IDL, redeployed
+   - **Analysis:** Instruction appears as "ShieldExecute" in logs, but violation persists.
+This confirms the issue is NOT instruction name/discriminator-specific.
+The problem must be in Anchor's validation logic or the struct definition itself, not the instruction identifier.